Home

 Alliance Air

 Alliance Air Airbus A320 Airline Allied Services Ltd. was formed in 1983 as an Indian Airlines subsidiary.
 Alliance Air (brand name) flight operations began in 1996 and its current fleet includes ATR-42, ATR-72 and Dornier 228 (Hindustan 228) turboprop aircraft.
 Alliance Air began operating the new generation Hindustan 228 aircraft in Apr '22.
+Alliance Air carried approx. 1.46 m (incl.
+27 k passengers on international services) in 2024.

 Above pic: An Alliance Air Boeing 737-200 parked at Delhi Airport.
 These classic series 737's have been phased out from scheduled passenger routes.